 The CRNA in charge each shift is posted on the OR board.
-This CRNA is in charge of CRNA and student assignments for off shifts.
+This CRNA is responsible for CRNA and student assignments for off shifts.
 The clinical coordinator during the day will make assignments for students on afternoons who should report to the coordinator when they arrive.
 If the clinical coordinator has left for the day, report to the charge CRNA for your assignment.
-If you are not assigned to a case, offer assistance with routine off-shift tasks (stocking carts, setting up for large cases).
+If not assigned to a case, a student should offer assistance with routine off-shift tasks (stocking carts, setting up for large cases).
 Typical duties of off-shift students include